Targets

 The CAT rates NDC targets against each country’s fair share contribution to global climate change mitigation, considering a range of equity principles including responsibility, capability, and equality.
 The CAT also rates NDC targets against indicative national emissions from global least-cost emission pathways ("modelled domestic pathways").
 Most developing countries may need support to achieve emissions reductions in line with their share of a global least-cost pathway to achieving the 1.5°C long-term temperature goal.

-We rate Chile’s 2030 conditional NDC target – a reduction of up to 45% in net emissions by 2030, subject to international support – as “Almost sufficient” when compared with modelled domestic emissions pathways.
-This rating indicates that Chile’s conditional target in 2030 is not yet consistent with modelled domestic pathways limiting warming to 1.5°C but could be, with moderate improvements.
+We rate Chile’s 2030 NDC target as “Almost sufficient” when compared with modelled domestic emissions pathways.
+This rating indicates that Chile’s 2030 target is not yet consistent with modelled domestic pathways limiting warming to 1.5°C but could be, with moderate improvements.

-The 2020 NDC links the 2030 target to the long-term goal for GHG neutrality by 2050, as well as to planning processes involving governance and existing and future strategies, including the “Long-term Climate Strategy 2050.”
-According to the NDC text, the current NDC planning and update process should allow for the NDC and its consecutive iterations to be intermediate milestones to achieve the 2050 neutrality goal, i.e. taking into account the necessary measures to reach the goal (Government of Chile, 2020a).
+The 2020 NDC links the 2030 target to Chile’s long-term goal for GHG neutrality by 2050, as well as to planning processes involving governance and existing and future strategies, including the “Long-term Climate Strategy 2050.”
+According to the NDC text, the current NDC planning and update process should allow for the NDC and its consecutive iterations to be intermediate milestones to achieve the 2050 neutrality goal, i.e. taking into account the necessary measures to reach the goal (Gobierno de Chile, 2020).

 It also includes a target to reduce black carbon emissions by at least 25% by 2030 below 2016 emission levels.